manoharan-lab/holopy/docs/source/users/install.rst

   sudo apt-get install mayavi2 python-scipy ipython python-matplotlib python-yaml

-  For windows users or mac users, the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_ should have the basics to get you started.
+For Windows or Mac users, the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_ should have the basics to get you started.

 If you want to build HoloPy from source there are a few other python dependencies.
 You will also need C and Fortran compilers.
 Please see